PhilChodrow/PIC16B/syllabus.md

 ## Core Programming

 - You will deploy existing Python packages to solve problems in applied mathematics, such as differential equations; numerical linear algebra; optimization; and symbolic computation.
-- You will be able to evaluate and compare alternative machine learning methods, and deploy them on complex data sets using existing Python packages.
+- You will evaluate and compare alternative methods in machine learning and computer vision, and deploy them on complex data sets using existing Python packages.
 - You will improve the performance of your computational software using database programming and multithreading.

 ## Code Analysis